-- Recipients of YAI Liaison positions will be eligible for a tuition discount based on successful performance and fulfilling the requirements of the position AND receive an hourly wage for 10-20 hours of work per week.
+- Recipients of YAI Liaison positions will receive an hourly wage for 10-20 hours of work per week.

 - Appointments to the YAI Liaison positions will be for one year with the possibility of annual renewals for up to three years.